 National Museum in Warsaw

-Polish-Ukrainian archaeological co-operation within our project not only links to the glorious traditions of the previous archaeological expeditions of the National Museum in Warsaw but also gives the opportunity to gain most interesting relics of the Greco-Roman civilization and also the creation important research-center for the archaeology and the history of the northern coasts of the Black Sea.
+The Polish-Ukrainian archaeological cooperation within our project not only invokes the glorious traditions of previous archaeological expeditions of the NMW, but also creates an opportunity to acquire extremely interesting relics of the Greco-Roman civilization and establish an important research centre devoted to the archaeology and history of the northern coasts of the Black Sea.